investorphem/StackPay/README.md

 Salary accrual is calculated as:

-(current block − last withdrawal block) × rate per block
+(current block − last withdrawl block) × rate per block

 Employees can withdraw their accumulated salary at any point while the stream remains active.